A unique synergy of traditional art & creative young minds to redefine the new age of learning.

 Coming from a lineage of award-winning Phad artists, Kalyan Joshi is one of the leading names in the Indian folk arts world.
-His contemporary style with a traditional outlook is the highlight of Kalyan Ji’s artwork.
+His artwork stands out for its blend of contemporary style and traditional perspective.

 A 13th-generation artist from the Joshi family practising the traditional Phad painting, Vijay Ji is keeping the legacy alive in contemporary times as well.
 His paintings reflect a sense of gratitude and reverence.

 Having learnt this art from his Guru Pradeep Mukherjee, Shamsher Khan is another acclaimed Phad artist who doesn’t belong to the Joshi clan.
 His dedication and passion towards art has fetched him State & National Awards.

 Gopal Joshi began his art journey at the age of 13.
 With several accolades like the National President & State award to his name, Gopal Joshi, went on to pin the traditional Indian art form on the global map.